loadycode/coddy/README.md

 ### this minimalistic text editor designed to be simple, fast and powerful

-## last changes (100321, graphite00060):
+## last changes (130321, graphite00070):
-* added custom config support
+* main script exstension changed to .pyw
-* added JSON syntax highlighting support
+* removed syntax examples
-* minor changes
+* minor changes and fixes